 The exact origins of the Bully Kutta are somewhat debated; there are many theories in regard to the appearance of this muscular breed.
 What is known is that the Bully Kutta breed comes from the Punjab and Sindh regions of Pakistan and likely dates back as far as the 16th century.
 However, when it comes to the dog’s transport across the Middle East and European countries and the parent breeds, it is up for debate.

 One theory suggests that during the British invasion of India in the early 1700s, the English Mastiff that was brought by soldiers was crossed with the Indian Mastiff.
 The British troops often brought with them Mastiff-type dog breeds, including the Bull Terrier.
 The theory suggests that this combination of breeds gave birth to the Bully Kutta or Pakistani Mastiff.
-However, there is no real evidence to support this theory, only speculation.
+However, there is no real evidence to support this theory, only speculation regarding the Bully Kutta origin.

 Another theory suggests that the Bully Kutta is a descendant from the Alaunt, which is an extinct breed.
 This breed used to follow and protect the nomadic Alan tribe.
 The Alan tribe mainly moved around the area that is modern-day Iran.